 - No more denture adhesive

 - Prevents your jawbone from shrinking (bone resorption)

-In addition to the above benefits of dental implants, full arch rehabilitation offers the following benefits:
+In addition to the above benefits of dental implants, Four-under-One full arch rehabilitation offers the following benefits:

 - A permanent solution – the device is not removable